 We often tell patients that pain which defies treatment and endures or worsens despite the best efforts of doctors, often indicates misdiagnosis.
 Likewise, pain that moves around and changes illogically in regard to the suspected causation, often points to misdiagnosis.

 Doctors know these truths well.
 However, the mistakes keep racking up due to the never ending business-motivated transformation of the medical sector.
 Caregivers simply do not have the time or resources to devote to proper diagnostic evaluation, especially for a condition that is as diverse as lumbar pain.
 Many doctors simply do not care, as long as they are getting paid.
 Instead, these doctors must find some probable cause (anything will do) and get the patient into the money-making part of the plan: Treatment.
 Do we fault diagnosticians for this?
 Yes?
 No?

 Doctors can choose how to practice medicine.
 They can devote the time and effort into the proper application of medical science or they can choose to study and implement medical business.
 Most physicians have no choice but to choose the second option.
 However, this choice is directly responsible for causing endless suffering to millions of back pain sufferers and ten times that number of patients with all manner of other misdiagnosed health issues.

-Nobody likes to read essays like this one, and we do not like to write them.
+Nobody likes to read essays like this one about incorrect lower back pain diagnosis, and we do not like to write them.
 However, as a patient advocacy organization, we have no choice but to share the facts, objectively, for as long as these facts remain true.
 When the face of medicine is horrid and clueless, we have no choice but to publicize it, just the same as if it were beautiful and enlightened.
 We hope that time will allow us to write fewer of these critiques, but until then, at least you know that you have someone on your side, telling you the absolute truth, instead of “one highly subjective version of the truth based on the potential for profit”.